 Water frequently.
 These trees thrive in cool, moist soils and grow best in climates that have mild, wet summers.
 Water at least once each week — more often when the weather is hotter than usual.

-Fertilize in early spring, before bud break.
+Fertilize in early spring before bud break.
 Use a fertilizer formulated for flowering trees and shrubs, and one that has a high acid content.
-Laburnum thrive in high pH soils.
+Laburnums thrive in high pH soils.
 Follow the directions on the package according to the size and age of your Laburnum.

 Wrap the trunk of the tree with tree wrap — available at any local garden center — to protect the bark from being damaged by the sun in the winter.
-This damage is called "sunscald," and it happens when a warm winter day is followed by freezing temperatures.
+This damage is called "sunscald," and it happens when freezing temperatures follow a warm winter day.
 Wrap the tree in the fall, before colder weather arrives.

 Home gardeners who live in USDA zone 8 might be wise to grow their plants in containers.
 This way, they will get the full effect of the sun during most of the spring, and blooming will be optimized.
 When midsummer arrives, the tree can be moved to the shade.

 The flowers and seed pods of this tree are poisonous, so keep them out of reach of children and pets.